What Are Diphtheria, Tetanus, and Pertussis?

 - 4–6 years

 A vaccine called Tdap (the booster shot) should be given at ages 11 to 12, and to older teens and adults who haven't yet had a booster with pertussis coverage.
 (This is especially important for adults who will be around newborn babies, such as grandparents or other caregivers.)
-Then, Td (tetanus and diphtheria) boosters are recommended every 10 years.
+Then, boosters are recommended every 10 years with either Tdap or Td (only tetanus and diphtheria).

 Pregnant women should get the Tdap vaccine in the second half of each pregnancy, even if they've been vaccinated in the past.
-Tdap also can be given after a deep cut or severe burn to prevent tetanus infection.
+People who get a deep cut or severe burn need to get a dose of Tdap or Td to prevent tetanus infection.